ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 this.move();
 ```

+What happens here?
+First of all, we check whether a robot is already overlapping with a platform.
+If it does, we tell that the platform should stop being solid by `this.ctype = undefined;`, so that the robot can fall through the platform instead of getting stuck in it.
+But if there is no collision between the platform and the robot, the platform becomes solid (`this.ctype = 'Solid';`), and we look for the robot once again, but now one pixel above the platform.
+As we have pixel-perfect collisions, one pixel will be enough.

 ::: tip On your own!
 Add vertically moving platforms!
 And make sure they don't squash the Robot. 😉
 :::